 So why doesn’t He just snap His fingers and wipe him out, too?

-He does not cause our pain – We do a fine job of bringing that on ourselves – But He IS committed to ensuring that not one teardrop is wasted.
+He does not cause our pain – We do a fine job of bringing that on ourselves – Nor does He wish it upon us.
+But He may allow it if in the grander scheme of things, it draws us nearer to Him or ends up equipping us to help someone else traverse a storm.
+One thing is for certain – He is committed to ensuring that not one teardrop is wasted.

 My friends, the answer to why a gracious, merciful and unfathomably loving God can allow evil to exist in the world is so simple to me – He affords us the opportunity to CHOOSE LOVE in all senses of the word.
 Loving ourselves as His children.
 Loving others, especially those who deserve it least.
 And most importantly, loving Him.
 But without love, there is no free will and with free will must come the opposite end of the spectrum: Evil.
 And as for why bad things happen to good people, or to anyone really, it is nothing more than the ripple effect of humanity suffering the consequences of not only our wrong decisions, but those of us around us.